 Outside of his ministry in the church, Nathan enjoys spending time with his wife, Rachel, their three children, Hannah, Nathan “Bear”, and Lizzie, and his nieces and nephew.
 His love for the church has also led him to serve the North American Mission Board and the Clay-Platte Baptist Association by helping to revitalize and assist struggling churches.
 He is pursuing a Ph.D. in Historical Theology at Midwestern Baptist Theological Seminary and loves reading about Charles Spurgeon.
 If you want to get to know Nathan better, challenge him to a game of Settlers of Catan, buy him a good cup of coffee, or connect with him through one of the methods below his picture.

-David serves Liberty Baptist Church as a Pastor, leading Worship and Student Ministries.
+David serves Liberty Baptist Church as a Staff Pastor.

 David came to know the Lord as a child through the testimony and heritage of faithful parents.
 He understood the power of Christ to save, which birthed in him passions to make the name of Jesus known and to glorify God with music.
 Shortly after his graduation from high school, David was grieved by the emphasis he saw in the American church on ‘doing’ the right things and the absence of gospel-centered teaching he heard from the pulpit and in worship.
 He felt the responsibility under God to serve the church by attempting to recover the centrality of the Gospel in the life of the church.

-David was called as the worship leader of LBC in September 2013, and he now serves as the Director of Student Ministries and a Lay-Pastor.
-He specifically leads the church’s Sunday morning worship and student ministries by managing the worship team, the audio video crew, and all Wednesday night student activities.
+David was called as the worship leader of LBC in September 2013, and he now serves as a Staff Pastor.
+He specifically leads the church’s Sunday morning worship, managing the worship team and the audio video crew, in addition to teaching, preaching, and caring for members as needs arise.
 During his time at LBC, David has enjoyed seeing people’s eyes opened to new aspects of the Gospel and witnessing members’ growing affection for Jesus.
 David has loved to watch God multiply this process in the lives of LBC’s members, driving the church to greater obedience to Him.
 David prays regularly that LBC would be unified and grow in mutual love, so that the Spirit’s work in the body is not hindered by Satan.